There are two types of criminal offences:

 If you are charged with a summary offence you plead guilty in the District Court.

-If you are charged with an indictable offence and you decide to plead guilty when you appear in the District Court, you will be required to sign pleas of guilt.
+If you are charged with an indictable offence and you decide to plead guilty when you appear in the District Court, you will be required to sign a plea of guilty.

-Before you sign the pleas of guilt, the District Judge will first make sure that you are aware of the facts alleged against you and that you understand the nature of the offence.
+Before you sign a plea of guilty, the District Judge will first make sure that you are aware of the facts alleged against you and that you understand the nature of the offence.

-You will then be sent forward to the Circuit Court for sentencing.
-If you change your mind, you may withdraw your pleas of guilt at the Circuit Court and the trial will go ahead.
+You will then be sent forward for sentencing to the court to which you would have been sent for trial if you had pleaded not guilty (Circuit or Central Criminal Court).
+If you change your mind, you may be allowed withdraw your plea of guilty at the Circuit Court and the trial will go ahead.

 - The Registrar of the District Court will call your case by its name.